Create your own messages

 |Custom message method||Description|

-Many developers have been creating workflow custom actions simply to create new messages without implementing any logic in the workflow.
+Many developers have been creating Custom Process Actions simply to create new messages without implementing any logic in the workflow.
 Instead, they register plug-ins for the message created by the custom action to implement all of their logic.
 The Custom API feature makes this pattern a first class capability for developers to extend Dataverse.

 The following table describes some of the different capabilities.